How does a factory get smart, digitized, automated and efficient?

 The future of industrial automation is brimming with new opportunities to develop superior processes and deliver better products to customers.

-In the last two years, we've seen everything from a rush on hygiene products and food due to lockdown announcements to a significant shortage of semiconductor chips.
+During the last years, we've seen everything from a rush on hygiene products and food due to lockdown announcements to a significant shortage of semiconductor chips.
 These circumstances have led more and more manufacturers to consider ways to optimize their manufacturing processes.
 This hype in the field of industrial automation is being fueled by other trends mostly triggered by digitalization and sustainability goals - like the demand for power-efficient and industrial grade components with guaranteed long-term availability.

 The orientation to the trends poses major challenges for many industrial companies.